 Output Dataset Name - name of the dataset that will be created that includes the newly ingested Source Data.

 Database name - the name of the database to use (or create) if the data is to be written to a database that's different than the main database used in the Target Dataset Record.
 Note that if this is left blank and the main database used in the Target Dataset Record is not writeable, a new database will be automatically created and named

 Table Name - the tablename to which the Source Data will be written.
 If left blank, the basename of the Source Data file is used as the table name.
 If provided, ensure that the tablename is unique for the database.

 Folder Path - the folder path shown in the Cohort Browser field explorer.
-If left empty the folder bath will be the New Entity Name.
-Note that you can nest in an existing folder using the same notation used for data loading (e.g. "Main Folder>Nested Folder")
+If left empty, the folder path will be the New Entity Name.
+Note that you can nest the new fields being created in an existing folder using the same notation used for data loading (e.g. "Main Folder>Nested Folder").

 Infer Categorical Code - a setting that converts a string field to a string categorical.
 This is the maximum number of distinct codes to treat as categorical.
 If this value is set to 0, no coding will be inferred.

 The Dataset Extender app loads the source data into a Spark table.

 The app configurations are used to automatically generate dictionary information and the coding information (if Infer Categorical Code is > 0).

 From the input target dataset, the app joins the dataset with the newly ingested data and generates a novel dataset with the combined information.